Keep Stacks in Sync

 Use Multiple Stacks

 If you want to maintain separate content types and entries, you can use the multiple stack option.
 In this way, all the content types and entries will be isolated from each other.
-You can use a script, in this case, to enable our Content Management API calls to reflect the changes on each stack using Webhooks and the REST API calls.
+You can use a script, in this case, to enable our Content Management API requests to reflect the changes on each stack using Webhooks and the REST API requests.

 We have crated a few guides on how to keep stacks in sync.
 Refer to the following guides for more information: